thereisnoframe/website/about.md

   an issue requires changing perspectivesA frame is a perspective from which you look at an issue.
 Design is thinking made visual.
 something-text-one: something
-something-text-two: substance
+something-text-two: spaces
-something-text-three: existent
+something-text-three: technologies
-something-text-four: experience
+something-text-four: experiences

 ---